 As you read, the rich man was also worried about his five brothers going to hell.
 He wanted Abraham to send Lazarus to his brothers because he believed that they would repent if they saw a dead man.
-Abraham said that they have the law from Moses and the prophets - the Old Testament, and if they don't believe that, they won't be convinced if someone rises from the dead to witness to them.
+Abraham said that they had the law from Moses and the prophets - the Old Testament, and if they didn't believe that, they won't be convinced if someone rises from the dead to witness to them.

 Jesus told this story in this manner as He had not yet been glorified.
 At that point in time, the Holy Ghost had not yet been given (John 7:37-39).
-Now, since the birth of the church on the day of Pentecost, the lost can obey the Gospel of Jesus Christ to get to heaven, that is, have an eternal life with Jesus Christ.
+Now, since the birth of the church on the day of Pentecost, the lost can obey the Gospel of Jesus Christ by obeying Acts 2:38 to get to heaven, that is, have an eternal life with Jesus Christ.
 Obeying the gospel in the church dispensation, is analogous to obeying the law from Moses and the prophets prior to the glorification of Jesus.

 Another point this passage makes is that if we are worried about our family getting to heaven, the time to worry about that is when we are alive, not dead.
 We need to obey the gospel, be born again and then win our families to the Lord by teaching them this same gospel.

 Nowhere in scripture did Jesus sugar coat what an eternal life in hell would be like: